 By mixing the primaries together in various proportions you can create a wide variety of neutral colors.
 However, many painters like to include at least one neutral color on their palette — a single “go-to” pigment that can quickly be added to other mixtures to make them more neutral.
 The pigment I recommend most for this purpose is Burnt Umber.

 Burnt umber has a slightly reddish tint (raw umber has a green tint), which is revealed when lightened with white.
-(Some would argue that a palette would be better off without burnt umber because you will learn more by mixing your own neutrals.
-I disagree.
-Burnt umber is simply a quick and easy way to achieve neutrals, which can sometimes be very efficient and helpful.)
+Some would argue that a palette would be better off without burnt umber because you will learn more by mixing your own neutrals from the primaries.
+But I disagree.
+Trying to mix neutrals from the three primaries is very difficult.
+Burnt umber is simply a quick and easy way to achieve neutrals.
 It’s worth noting that when burnt umber is added in equal parts with ultramarine, it makes a rich chromatic black.
 Play with the proportion of ultramarine to burnt umber, and you can make a wide range of cool or warm neutrals.
 For a full rundown of neutral pigments, see Neutrals: Selecting the Right Neutral Pigment for Your Palette.

 Yellow Ochre (left) or Raw Sienna (right) are not essential to the expanded primaries palette.
 Similar colors can be mixed with the primaries.
 But many landscape painters like them because they are effective colors for underpainting.
 They are classified as earth colors, but I often refer to them as neutral yellows: if you mix violet with its complement, yellow, you can get a color similar to yellow ochre or raw sienna.
 Compared to yellow ochre, raw sienna is darker and redder.

 Although there are many green pigments available, I usually mix my greens from the two blues and two yellows in my expanded primaries palette.
 That said, if you want to include a green pigment on your palette, here are some recommendations.